 Patients with Alzheimer’s disease who are agitated can be extremely difficult to manage.
 There are a variety of strategies that can be used to help these patients, including medications and therapies (6).

 Unfortunately, most medicines have a sedating effect.
-This is where bergamot oil comes in.
+This is where bergamot oil might come in.

 It has a refreshing citrus scent that is said to be calming and uplifting.
-It can also manage other psychological symptoms, such as anxiety and depression.
+It might also help manage other psychological symptoms, such as anxiety and depression.

 Bergamot oil can be used in a variety of ways.
 It can be applied topically to the skin, mixed with a carrier oil such as almond oil or grapeseed oil.
 It can also be diffused into the air using an essential oil diffuser.
 Alternatively, it can be ingested by adding a few drops to water or juice.

 It can be used by itself or in combination with other therapies.
 It is important to note that bergamot oil should not be used if the patient is taking certain medications, such as blood thinners.